isene/Amar-Tools/README.md

 For an online version of this program, go to http://isene.org

+## Requirements
+GraphViz is a requirement for generating relationship maps for towns and between NPCs ('apt install graphviz' on Ubuntu).

+LaTeX is needed for random weather generation ('apt install texlive-latex-recommended' on Ubuntu).

+## Setup
 To set up the program, extract npcg.tar.gz:

     tar -xzvf npcg.tar.gz